Chayud-Ac/FoodOrderApplication/README.md

 # FoodOrderApplication

 Building food order full stack application including User Interface and Admin panel using stack of reactJS , MongoDB , Express , Node JS& Stripe
-This is my first project for building full stack application the structure of the project might not that good but you can explore more details of each part in Figma file here which I created diagram for each section of the project
+This is my first project for building full stack application the structure of the project might not that good but you can explore more details of each part in Figma file here which I created diagram for each section of the project ( Eg. Structure of Component in react for frontend part and admin part ) (api communication between frontend and backend including all api endpoints)
 Figma : https://www.figma.com/board/WlrPXfQbbnU9d4f7TYk8D6/FoodOrderApplication?t=Fg2r5CC0ziyGBUtd-0